nabangi/eks/README.md

 ## Setup the Cloud9 environment

-The environment will be our workstation for the sessions, with a few setup steps we can get it ready to work with our EKS Clusters
+The environment will be our workstation for the sessions, there are a few steps needed to get it setup

 * From within the Cloud9 environment perform the below steps: